-Assessment of the potential impact of geoduck aquaculture on native geoduck stocks was one of 6 priorities for the GARP study by legislative mandate, but they did not study it.
+Assessment of the potential impact of geoduck aquaculture on native geoduck stocks was one of 6 priorities for the GARP study, but they did not study it.
 This is highly relevant information, as the State of Washington sells contracts for harvest of wild geoduck in subtidal, state owned waters for substantial profit, with revenues going to the general fund.
 This legislative order to study the possible impact of hatchery geoduck stock raised in the intertidal zone was unfulfilled, as was the related mandate to assess sterile triploids for hatchery use.

-Importantly, the GARP report did cite other studies that prove cultivated geoduck are reproductively active within 2-3 years.
+Importantly, the GARP report did cite studies that prove cultivated geoduck are reproductively active within 2-3 years.

-A 2019 Sea Grant sponsored paper, Effect of Geoduck Aquaculture on the Environment: A Synthesis of Current Knowledge continues to raise alarms. https://marine-aquaculture.extension.org/wp-content/uploads/2019/05/Effects-of-Geoduck-Aquaculture-on-the-Environment.pdf
+In Effect of Geoduck Aquaculture on the Environment: A Synthesis of Current Knowledge by WA Sea Grant https://marine-aquaculture.extension.org/wp-content/uploads/2019/05/Effects-of-Geoduck-Aquaculture-on-the-Environment.pdf